Breakfast on Pluto (film): Plot

 In 1958, in the fictional small Irish town of Tyrellin, County Cavan, Eily Bergin leaves her newborn baby, Patrick Braden, on the doorstep of the local parochial house, where the baby's father, Father Liam, lives.
 Patrick is placed with an unloving foster mother.
-Assigned male at birth, young Patrick dons a dress and lipstick, which angers her foster family.
-Patrick is accepted by her close friends Charlie, Irwin, and Lawrence, as well as by Lawrence's father, who tells Patrick that Eily resembled American actress Mitzi Gaynor.
+Young Patrick dons a dress and lipstick, which angers his foster family.
+Patrick is accepted by his close friends Charlie, Irwin and Lawrence, as well as by Lawrence's father, who tells Patrick that Eily resembled American actress Mitzi Gaynor.

-In her late teens in the 1970s, Patrick gets into trouble in school for writing an explicit story imagining how she was conceived by her parents and inquiring about where to undergo a sex change.
+In his late teens in the 1970s, Patrick gets into trouble in school for writing an explicit story imagining how he was conceived by his parents and inquiring about where to undergo a sex change.
 Patrick comes out as transgender and renames herself Patricia "Kitten" Braden.
 In confession, she asks Father Liam about Eily but is rebuffed.

-Kitten runs away from home, catching a ride with a glam rock band, Billy Hatchet and the Mohawks, and flirting with frontman Billy.
+Kitten runs away from home, getting a ride with a glam rock band, Billy Hatchet and the Mohawks, and flirting with frontman Billy.
 He sets Kitten up in a trailer, where she discovers he is hiding guns for the IRA.
 Meanwhile, Irwin has begun to work with the IRA, much to his now-girlfriend Charlie's dismay.
 Kitten scoffs at Irwin's politics, but after Lawrence is killed by police detonating a suspected loyalist car bomb, she tosses their gun cache into a lake.
 Billy abandons Kitten to flee the IRA, forcing her to face the IRA men alone.
 Her lack of connection to their politics saves her from being murdered.

 Kitten heads to London in search of Eily, but initial inquiries prove fruitless.
 Penniless, she finds shelter in a tiny cottage in a park, only to find that it is a Wombles children's theme park.
 Kitten takes a job as a singing and dancing Womble, but immediately loses it when her sponsor and co-worker punches their boss.
 Forced into prostitution, she is strangled by her first client, narrowly escaping by spraying Chanel No. 5 in his eyes.